-- 6.21 As soon as contaminated deposits are identified, excavation should immediately cease, and guidance be sought from the appropriate specialist/agency to establish risks and design a forward strategy for safe excavation. - 6.22 Where hand excavation is not possible, machine excavation should be undertaken under the direction of an archaeologist.
+- 6.21 If excavation needs to cease due to the discovery of contaminated deposits, then guidance should be sought from the appropriate specialist/agency to establish risks and design a forward strategy for safe excavation. - 6.22 Where hand excavation is not possible, machine excavation should be undertaken under the direction of an archaeologist.
 An appropriate strategy for recording will be agreed on a case-by-case basis with SYAS.